php-lock/lock/README.md

 The [`TransactionalMutex`](http://malkusch.github.io/lock/api/class-malkusch.lock.mutex.TransactionalMutex.html)
 delegates the synchronisation to the DBS.
 The exclusive code is executed within a transaction.
 It's up to you to set the correct transaction isolation level.
-However if the commit fails, the code will be executed again.
+However if the transaction fails (i.e. a `PDOException` was thrown), the code will be executed again.
 Therefore the code must not have any side effects besides SQL statements.
-If the code throws an exception, the transaction is rolled back.
+If the code throws an exception, the transaction is rolled back and not replayed again.

 Example:
 ```php